kosma/coolscan-mods/README.md

    by simply restarting the update procedure - but in rare cases it might be required to desolder the FLASH chip from the mainboard and reprogram it in an external programmer (e.g. TL866II).
 Such services are commonly offered by respectable electronics repair shops for a modest fee.
+Full firmware dumps are provided for this purpose in the [dumps](dumps/) directory.

 2. Using the unsupported LS-30 and SF-210 adapters might cause some components to wear out faster.
 I have not identified any potential components that are